DataDog/datadog-ci/src/commands/sourcemaps/README.md

 Example: With a remote `git@github.com:Datadog/example.git`, links pointing to `https://github.com/Datadog/example` are generated.
 This behavior can be overridden with links to `https://gitlab.com/Datadog/example` with the flag `--repository-url=https://gitlab.com/Datadog/example`.

+#### Override commit hash

+The value can be overridden with `--commit-hash`.

+Example: Pass commit hash when there is no `.git/` directory, such as build in Docker.

+This behavior can be overridden with links to `36485fb1c5cba61e95bbbf7b30c673f2b96e415d` with the flag `--commit-hash=36485fb1c5cba61e95bbbf7b30c673f2b96e415d`.

 #### Setting the project path

 If the file paths referenced by your sourcemaps have a prefix before the part relative to the repository root, you need to specify the `--project-path` argument.